TryMyLogic/StartSmartDelivery/README.md

 # StartSmartDeliveryManagementSystem

+## Note:
+> Development on this project is temporarily postponed while I focus on a long-term university project that has begun in May, involving a Braille display with IoT integration.
+> Work will resume after its completion.

 ## Description
 The goal of this project is to resolve an issue encountered by Tiago Luiz in a real-world business.
 The business currently tracks deliveries by writing them manually on a whiteboard using a whiteboard marker.